Sgt. Chester Clay Williams

 i.
 "Grandma" Nannie Clara Williams, Born: 29 Nov 1891, Died: 21 Jul 1940.
 [Married: Beverly Townsend Sustare.]

 ii.
-Chester Clay Williams, Born:8 Oct 1894, Malvern, Hot Springs, Arkansas; Died: 1 Oct 1918, Ligney, France,Battlefield-(Ww1)-Soldier, Engineers, Rainbow Divison, Of Hickory, North Carolina ;, who was killed two years prior to her birth date.
-Sighted for gallantry in action in Champagne- killed near Ligney, France, October 1, 1918, World War
+Chester Clay Williams, Born: 8 Oct 1894, Malvern, Hot Springs, Arkansas; Died: 1 Oct 1918, or ALT: died: October 18, 1984, Ligney, France,Battlefield-(Ww1)-Soldier, Engineers, Rainbow Divison, Of Hickory, North Carolina ;, Sighted for gallantry in action in Champagne- killed near Ligney, France, October 1, 1918, World War.
+Religion: Baptist

 iii.
 Blanche Williams , Born: 5 June 1897, Died: 20 Aug 1900, died as a young child, age of three.